Vertical and horizontal

 In astronomy, geography, and related sciences and contexts, a direction or plane passing by a given point is said to be vertical if it contains the local gravity direction at that point.

-Conversely, a direction or plane is said to be horizontal (or leveled) if it is perpendicular to the vertical direction.
+Conversely, a direction, plane, or surface is said to be horizontal (or leveled) if it is everywhere perpendicular to the vertical direction.

-In general, something that is vertical can be drawn from up to down (or down to up), such as the y-axis in the Cartesian coordinate system.
+More generally, something that is vertical can be drawn from "up" to "down" (or down to up), such as the y-axis in the Cartesian coordinate system.

-Historical definition
+Etymology

 The word horizontal is derived from the Latin horizon, which derives from the Greek ὁρῐ́ζων, meaning 'separating' or 'marking a boundary'.
 The word vertical is derived from the late Latin verticalis, which is from the same root as vertex, meaning 'highest point' or more literally the 'turning point' such as in a whirlpool.

 Girard Desargues defined the vertical to be perpendicular to the horizon in his 1636 book Perspective.